pv6035/ONLINE-BANKING-SYSTEM/README.md

 # ONLINE-BANKING-SYSTEM
-Creationg a simple online banking system using C++
+Creating a simple online banking system using C++